binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 A> Without sanitisation, things are a lot simpler.
 A>

-For the next example we switch to `jQuery.validator` on the client side and `express-form` on the server side.
+For the next example we use a single page app.
+Switching to `jQuery.validator` on the client side and `express-form` on the server side.
 Our example is a simple contact form.
-I only show the parts relevant to validation and filtering.
+I have only shown the parts relevant to validation and filtering.

-Once the jQuery plugin (which is a module) validate is loaded, jQuery is passed to it.
+Once the jQuery plugin (which is a module) `validate` is loaded, jQuery is passed to it.
 The plugin extends the jQuery prototype with its `validate` method.
 Our contact.js script then loads in the browser.
 We then call `ContactForm.initContactForm();`.
 ContactForm is immediately invoked and returns an object, of which we call `initContactForm()` on.

 We add a custom validation function to our `validator` by way of `addMethod`.
 This function will take the value being tested, the element itself and a regular expression to test against.
 You can see we use this function when we pass our rules within the `options` object to `validate` which internally passes them to its `validator`.

-The documentation explains the sequence of events that your custom rules will be applied in.
+The `validate` documentation explains the sequence of events that your custom rules will be applied in.

 We pass `options` containing:

 * `rules`
 * `messages`
 * `submitHandler` which is bound to the native `submit` event